SiyungCho/seroflow/docs/load.md

 - The file mode (or table existence behavior) through an exists parameter that must be one of `"append", "fail", or "replace"`.

 **Abstract methods that subclasses must implement:**
-- `func(self, context)`: Reads DataFrames from the provided `Pypeline` context and writes them to the target.
+- `func(self, context)`: Reads DataFrames from the provided `Pipeline` context and writes them to the target.
 - `map_exists_parameter(self)`: Maps the provided `exists` parameter to the file-mode (or SQL table mode) that is appropriate for the output format.

 ## Initialization